AdamDoingTech/Challenge_01_CS230/README.md

 # Survival Simulation
+## Challenge 01 CS 230
 This is a Java-based simulation that models the survival of four individuals (doctor, farmer, carpenter, and hunter) in a world affected by various disasters.
-The simulation can be run in two modes:
+<br>The simulation can be run in two modes:

 1. **Society Mode**: People work together and share resources.
 2. **Anarchy Mode**: Each person acts independently for their survival.